Ngdaz/Hackintosh-i511400-Giga-B560M-DSH3/README.md

 - Generate your own CPU frequency vectors using [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend).
 The one included here is set to Balance power and CPU lowest frequency set to 500 MHz
 - (Optional) [Rectangle](https://github.com/rxhanson/Rectangle) for window management similar to Windows (but better)
 - (Optional) [LuLu](https://github.com/objective-see/LuLu) for network traffic control

+## Issue
+- Run this command in Recovery mode if you have monitor with high refresh rate (I have 2k and 170hz monitor).
+It will fix the screen go black when you change the refresh rate (only works with 120hz, 165hz still get black screen)

 For how to update OpenCore and kexts, read [this guide](https://dortania.github.io/OpenCore-Post-Install/universal/update.html#_5-boot).
 Personally, I use MountEFI to mount EFI partitions, ProperTree to edit plist files, and OCConfigCompare to compare my config files to the latest sample configs from OpenCore.
 I also always test drive my updated EFI with a USB stick before moving it to the EFI partition of the main SSD.